mkulke/sequoia/doc/coding-conventions.md

 ## Rust

 We do not use automated tools to format our source code.
-The source is an expression of art, and must not be mutilated by some algorithm.
+For some of us, the source is an expression of art, and must not be mutilated by some algorithm.
 Furthermore, "fixing" the formatting obscures the version control history, making it less useful when trying to understand how the code evolved over time.

 Nevertheless, we do have some rules that we try to stick to: